Control startup and shutdown order in Compose

 Important

-You can control the order of service startup and shutdown with the depends_on option.
+You can control the order of service startup and shutdown with the depends_on attribute.
 Compose always starts and stops containers in dependency order, where dependencies are determined by depends_on, links, volumes_from, and network_mode: "service:...".

 A good example of when you might use this is an application which needs to access a database.
 If both services are started with docker compose up, there is a chance this will fail since the application service might start before the database service and won’t find a database able to handle its SQL statements.